 Related Reading: Is It Covered?
 Burst Pipes

-According to the National Fire Protection Association, more house fires occur in the months of December, January and February than any other time of year.
+According to the National Fire Protection Association, more house fires occur in December, January, and February than any other time of year.

 - Heating Appliances – Dust buildup creates a fire hazard, so clean HVAC systems at least twice a year.
 Ensuring your tenants have proper heat can also keep them from using the stove or other dangerous methods to stay warm.
-Using the oven to heat the home has led to many house fires as have space heaters.
-If your lease permits space heaters, they should be plugged directly into the outlet, not into an extension cord and have an auto shut-off in case they tip over.
+Using the oven to heat the home has led to many house fires, as have space heaters.
+If your lease permits space heaters, they should be plugged into an outlet, not an extension cord, and have an auto shut-off in case it tips over.
 Lastly, tenants should keep three feet of clear space around them.

 - Fireplaces – Have the chimney inspected before your tenants use it each year.
 Creosote buildup is highly combustible and could start a chimney fire.
 Search for a Chimney Safety Institute of America (CSIA) certified professional and learn more about chimney care on their website: www.csia.org.

-- Cooking Fires – The peak day for cooking fires each year is Thanksgiving Day, followed by Christmas Day and Christmas Eve, the NFPA reports.
-These fires are also preventable.
-Make sure all your properties have working smoke alarms and test them on a monthly basis.
-A fire extinguisher should be kept in the kitchen; follow the manufacturer’s guidelines for maintenance and instruct tenants how to use it prior to their stay.
+- Cooking Fires – The most common days for cooking fires are Thanksgiving Day, Christmas Eve, and Christmas Day.
+These fires are preventable.
+Ensure all your properties have working smoke alarms and test them monthly.
+A fire extinguisher should be kept in the kitchen; follow the manufacturer’s guidelines for maintenance and instruct tenants how to use it before they move in.
 StoveTop FireStop is another inexpensive tool that can stop cooking fires in their tracks and prevent more costly damage or injuries to the cook or your property.

 Related Reading: Fight Off the Next Property Fire Before It Sparks

 Fall is the perfect time to manage dead limbs and tree disease.
 Once the leaves have fallen, it can make it easier for arborists to assess the health of the tree and prune or use treatments accordingly.
-Even if your trees look “healthy” it’s still a good idea to have them checked annually.
-A certified arborist can see warning signs that the “average Joe” may not pick up on.
+Even if your trees appear healthy, it’s always a good idea to have them checked annually.
+A certified arborist can see warning signs that you may not pick up on.
 Tree damage can cost tens of thousands of dollars, and a falling tree may cause a severe injury, so be sure they are always on your maintenance checklist.
 Trees also add value to your property, so maintaining healthy trees can make your investment more appealing to renters and buyers alike.

 Related Reading: Five Signs Your Tree is in Trouble

-One of the most common lawsuits we see are slip and falls.
-Some of these may be false claims, but a slip and fall is often a completely preventable risk.
-When you consider that a tumble down the stairs caused by a faulty railing or a slip on a deck could cause long-term injuries to your tenant or one of their guests, staying current on maintenance to keep this liability out of your life is a no-brainer.
-Make sure you do frequent checks of all your properties for both exterior and interior hazards such as uneven pavement and faulty electrical circuits.
+One of the most common lawsuits we see involves slip-and-fall accidents.
+Some may be false claims, but a slip-and-fall is often a completely preventable risk.
+A tumble down the stairs caused by a faulty railing or a slip on a deck could cause long-term injuries to your tenant or one of their guests.
+So, staying current on maintenance to keep this liability out of your life is a no-brainer.
+Complete frequent inspections of all your properties for both exterior and interior hazards, such as uneven pavement and faulty electrical circuits.
 Specify in the lease who is responsible for clearing walks and driveways in inclement weather, and stress the importance of contacting you immediately if any hazard is discovered.
 Be ready to receive your tenant’s call and respond timely to maintenance requests.

 Fall Weather Tools

 Where can you find the best climate information for your specific area?
-The National Weather Service’s site can pretty much tell you anything you’d like to know about the weather anytime, anywhere.
-However, as they, and other sites contain so much information, here are a few tools we’ve found helpful in staying on top of seasonal weather changes:
+The National Weather Service’s site can tell you almost anything you’d like to know about the weather anytime, anywhere.
+However, as they and other sites contain so much information, here are a few tools we’ve found helpful in staying on top of seasonal weather changes: